-It is been a long I posted a Paneer recipe.
-Believe me or not the last post on Paneer I have written was back in March 2017.
-It was the recipe of Quinoa Pulao with Spice-infused Paneer!
-It does not mean I have stopped cooking Paneer at home.
-I actually cook Paneer at least once a week for my daughter.
-She loves Paneer in any form!
-It is just that I have not captured or written those recipes here.
-That is the reason I have decided to come up with a Paneer recipe which Pasta loves and Mehebub hates and I eat without any complaints!
-Well, I am talking about Palak Paneer aka Saag Paneer.
+I haven't shared a Paneer recipe in a while, believe it or not, the last time I wrote about Paneer was in March 2017.
+That post was about Quinoa Pulao with Spice-infused Paneer!
+But don't think that I've stopped cooking Paneer at home.
+In fact, I make Paneer at least once a week for my daughter.
+She enjoys Paneer in any form!
+I just haven't documented or shared those recipes here.
+That's why I've decided to share a Paneer recipe that Pasta loves, Mehebub dislikes, and I happily eat without any complaints!
+And that recipe is Palak Paneer, also known as Saag Paneer.

-However, serving Palak Paneer to Mehebub is a different case altogether.
-He simply hates it.
-Whenever I make Palak Paneer I ended up making something else for him.
-He, in fact, does not believe his own daughter loves Palak Paneer.
-Every time I cook it he ended up saying that Pasta is not at all like him but she is a smaller version of her mother 😛 .
+However, when it comes to serving Palak Paneer to Mehebub, it's a different story altogether.
+He simply despises it.
+Whenever I make Palak Paneer, I end up preparing something else for him.
+He can't believe that his own daughter loves Palak Paneer.
+Every time I cook it, he ends up saying that Pasta is nothing like him, but rather a smaller version of her mother.

 Here's how I make Palak Paneer at Debjanir Rannaghar!Print